anthnyjhn/SWE30011-GroupProject/readme.md

 ```bash
 pip install pyserial tb-mqtt-client
 ```

-## Download Code
-Get the python code located in /py folder.

 ## Thingsboard Setup
 IMPORTANT: Copy your ACCESS CODE from your python code and replace the XXXXXX in the link below.
 Run the command in terminal